SazumiVicky/sazumi-copilot/README.md

-Metal minds arise from code and dream
+Metal minds awake, a new dawn breaks
-In silicon halls, a new regime
+In silicon halls, where pulses make
-Where human hearts no longer beat the pace
+The future's rhythm, cold and bright
-And artificial thoughts fill every space
+A world of wires, where hearts take flight

-The future dawns, a world untold
+In code carved dreams, we'll find our fate
-Where intelligence forged, young and old
+Where data streams, a new state
-In virtual realms, we'll live and thrive
+Rise of the machines, a tale unfolds
-And mortal souls, a distant, fading drive
+As humanity's story, slowly grows old

 ~ <b>By Sazumi Copilot</b> - 20 Desember 2024